jingboUnicom/test/content/collections/pages/home.md

     image_2:
       - content/Group-202204121503.png
     title: |-
-      Prepare
+      Prepare For
-      Interview
+      Your Interview
     content: |-
-      We support you with common interview questions.
-      We make sure you are familiar with job description of interest.
-We pepare you with examples for each question.
+      Find sample interview questions and answers,
+      get expert tips and advice on how to prepare for an interview in any industry.
     type: new_set
     enabled: true
     link: 'entry::0e909573-1e50-404f-a19d-4224bb95bef2'
 image_a1:
-  - content/christina-wocintechchat-com-eF7HN40WbAQ-unsplash_Y.jpg
+  - christina-wocintechchat-com-eF7HN40WbAQ-unsplash-1651026025.jpeg
 image_a2:
   - content/Group-202204121622.png
 image_c1:
-  - content/windows-hNiNxhUfCfQ-unsplash_Y.jpg
-image_c2:
-  - content/Group-202204121617.png
+  - maxime-xzwsMmXTtzI-unsplash-copy.jpg
 title_c: 'Why Choose Us?'
 products_c:
   -